Date of Award

 Scholarly Commons Citation

 Warren, William R., "The Effect of Shift Turnover Strategy and Time Pressure on Aviation Maintenance Technician Performance" (2011).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 146.